 The estimates are there as a guide to save you time and trouble when making your bids.
 In the absence of bids at or above the estimate, lower bids will be accepted subject to any ‘reserve’ placed on the lot by the seller.
 We choose our lots carefully for quality and value and they are in the Catalogue to sell.
 However, many of our sellers do place a reserve price on a lot and will not accept a lower bid.
 We keep these reserve prices confidential as is proper.
 Some lots are marked as having ‘No Reserve’ and these will be sold to the highest bidder no matter how low the winning bid may be.
 This does not mean that the lot has no value but simply that the seller wishes to sell the lot relying on the essence of competition to secure them a fair price.

 We advise successful bidders of the lots they have won within a few days of the Closing Date by post, email or telephone if necessary.
 Once your winning bids have been accepted, the lots are yours, subject to the conditions set out in our Standard Terms and Conditions of Business (copies available upon request).
 The conditions are broadly these: Our invoices are due for payment within seven days and cheques or postal orders must be sent within that time.
 Your cheque should be made payable to ‘Comic Book Auctions Ltd’.
 If we do not receive your cheque within the time limit we reserve the right to award any or all of your lots to the next highest bidder.
 Postage and packing charges will be added to invoice subtotals along with the Buyer’s Premium of 16% of the bid price.
-Credit cards attract a 2% bank charge which will be added to the total invoice amount.
-Visa and Mastercard debit cards do not attract this charge.
+We also accept Visa and Mastercard credit and debit cards for which there is a 2% foreign card handling charge for those customers outside the European Union.
 Items will be mailed by recorded delivery or similar service once payment has cleared.
 We are happy to send your goods by any other method you may prefer at your request and cost – just let us know.
 In the event of a high bid tie the earliest of the equal bids will be awarded the lot.
 We reserve the right not to accept certain bids we receive.

 If you wish to sell comics or related merchandise in one of our future auctions, please send us a detailed list of the items concerned, including approximate condition.
 Items for inclusion in our auctions are entirely at our discretion.
 We deduct a Seller’s commission of 20% of the winning bid price for each lot sold.
 An entry charge of £1 per lot and an insurance charge of 2% of the Reserve price will be charged in any event.
 We do not charge commission if the lot does not sell.